wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-remove-rules/index.md

 ---
-title: "How To Guide: Add a new or remove Logging Rule"
+title: "How To Guide: Add or Remove a Rule"
 description: "Learn how to create and register custom logging rules with the WPGraphQL Logging plugin."
 ---